-(1) Since Canadian citizens, unlike Mexican citizens, are not obliged to be in possession of a nonimmigrant visa (NIV) to enter the United States (except in the E and K categories), the issuance of a TN or TD visa should be rare.
-You must remember, however, that although Canadians don't need visas, they may, and should, be issued to qualified applicants upon request.
+(1) Since Canadian citizens, unlike Mexican citizens, are not obliged to be in possession of an NIV to enter the United States (except in the E and K categories), the issuance of a TN or TD visa should be rare.
+You must remember, however, that although Canadians do not need visas, they may, and should, be issued to qualified applicants upon request.

 (2) In rare cases, you may need to issue a TN visa to a Canadian.
-For example, a Canadian without TN status, who resides in a third country with a non-Canadian spouse or family members, and who plans to enter the United States as a NAFTA professional simultaneously with the family member(s) will need a TN visa in order to confer derivative (TD) status on his or her dependents.
-In such cases, the Canadian could not wait to have his or her case adjudicated by DHS at a port-of-entry (POE), since the non-Canadian dependent would require a visa to board a flight and to apply for entry into the United States.
+For example, a Canadian without TN status, who resides in a third country with a non-Canadian spouse or family members, and who plans to enter the United States as a USMCA professional simultaneously with the family member(s) will need a TN visa to confer derivative (TD) status on their dependents.
+In such cases, the Canadian could not wait to have their case adjudicated by DHS at a POE, since the non-Canadian dependent would require a visa to board a flight and to apply for entry into the United States.

 b.
 Mexican Citizens: A Mexican citizen seeking TN status must apply for and be issued a visa.
 The validity of the visa must coincide with the reciprocity schedule.

 c.
-Required Documentation: Both nationalities will have to submit the following documentation:
+Required Documentation: Both nationalities must submit the following documentation:

 (2) Employment Letter: Evidence of an offer of employment by submission of an employment letter.
-The employment letter must describe in detail the duties that are to be performed in order to show that the alien will be employed in one of the professional occupations listed in Appendix 1603.D.1 of NAFTA chapter 16 (see 9 FAM 402.17-4(A) above), the anticipated length of stay, and arrangements for remuneration.
+The employment letter must describe in detail the duties that are to be performed to show that the applicant will be employed in one of the professional occupations listed in Appendix 2 of Annex 16-A of USMCA Chapter 16 (see 9 FAM 402.17-4(A) above), the anticipated length of stay, and arrangements for remuneration.

-(a) Consular officers should note, however, that unlike H-1B visas, there is no prevailing wage requirement for TN visas.
-As such, consular officers should verify that the salary proposed is indicative of professional-level employment in the United States.
+(a) Unlike H-1B visas, there is no prevailing wage requirement for TN visas.
+You should, however, verify that the salary proposed is indicative of professional-level employment in the United States.

-(b) While the job letter may include the NAFTA profession in which the applicant will be employed, the job title (i.e., the applicant’s NAFTA profession) must be determined by the interviewing officer based on the duties inherent in the job position description.
-For example, an employment letter might offer the applicant the job title of “computer system analyst” but the totality of the information available to the consular officer leads to the officer finding that the applicant’s job duties more closely align to that of data entry or computer programming—neither of which are specified NAFTA professions.
-In this example, the consular officer would correctly determine that, despite the job title specified in the employment letter, the applicant does not qualify for the TN visa.
+(b) While the job letter may include the USMCA profession in which the applicant will be employed, you must determine the actual job title USMCA based on the duties in the job position description.
+For example, an employment letter might offer the applicant the job title of “computer system analyst” but the totality of the information presented may lead you to find that the applicant’s job duties more closely align to that of data entry or computer programming—neither of which are specified USMCA professions.
+In this example, you would correctly determine that, despite the job title specified in the employment letter, the applicant does not qualify for the TN visa.

-(3) Education or Work Experience: Evidence that the applicant meets the minimum education and/or work experience requirements set forth in Appendix 1603.D.1 of NAFTA (see 9 FAM 402.17-5(C) above).
+(3) Education or Work Experience: Evidence that the applicant meets the minimum education and/or work experience requirements set forth in Appendix 2 of Annex 16-A.A.2 of Chapter 16 (see 9 FAM 402.17-5(C) above).
 The educational requirements listed should correlate with the job title as determined by you.

 9 FAM 402.17-7 TEMPORARY ENTRY

 The agreement encompasses only business persons coming to the United States temporarily.
 INA 214(b), therefore, is fully applicable to TN visa applicants.
 Chapter 16 provides the following definition: "Temporary entry means an entry into the United States without the intent to establish permanent residence."
 The department's regulation (22 CFR 41.59(c)) amplifies this definition to provide additional guidance.
-The essence of the requirement is that the alien is seeking "temporary" entry into the United States.
-You must be satisfied that the alien's proposed stay is temporary.
-A temporary period has a reasonable, finite end that does not equate to permanent residence.
-The circumstances surrounding an application should reasonably and convincingly indicate that the alien's temporary work assignment in the United States will end predictably and that the alien will depart upon completion of the assignment.
+The essence of the requirement is that the applicant is seeking "temporary" entry into the United States.
+You must be satisfied that the applicant's proposed stay is temporary.
+A temporary stay has a reasonable, finite end that does not equate to permanent residence.
+The circumstances surrounding an application should reasonably and convincingly indicate that the employee's temporary work assignment in the United States will end predictably and that the employee will depart upon completion of the assignment.
 An intent to immigrate in the future that is in no way connected to the proposed immediate trip need not in itself result in a finding that the immediate trip is not temporary.
-Repeated renewal of a TN visa that leads to extended stay in the United States, may still be temporary, as long as there is no immediate intent to immigrate.
+Repeated renewal of a TN visa that leads to extended stay in the United States, may still be temporary, if there is no immediate intent to immigrate.

 9 FAM 402.17-8 DENIAL OF TN STATUS IN CERTAIN LABOR DISPUTES

 a.
-A citizen of Canada or Mexico may be denied TN status as described in INA 214(e) and annex 1603 of the NAFTA if:
+A citizen of Canada or Mexico may be denied TN status if:

-(1) The Secretary of Labor certifies to, or otherwise informs the commissioner, that a strike or other labor dispute involving a work stoppage of workers in the alien's occupational classification is in progress at the place where the alien is, or intends to be, employed.
+(1) The Secretary of Labor certifies to, or otherwise informs the commissioner, that a strike or other labor dispute involving a work stoppage of workers in the employee's occupational classification is in progress at the place where they are, or intend to be, employed.

-(2) Temporary entry of that alien may affect adversely either:
+(2) Temporary entry of that employee may affect adversely either: